Qarik-Group/ultimate-guide-to-bosh/README.md

 root
 ```

+If an example does not include a shell prompt (`>`, `$`, or `#`) then it is the contents of a shell script, or the output from a command.

-But right now, we need to be the root user to access Monit.
+Right now we need to be the root user to inspect Monit.
+Generally you should not need to be `root` user.

+**If you `bosh ssh` into a production system and have changed to `root` user then please place a large cowboy hat on your head.
+A big one.
+Everyone needs to know you're a cowboy.**

 ## Monit process monitoring